 The Administrator may hold a hearing or otherwise ascertain such facts as it deems necessary and shall render a decision which shall be binding upon both parties.
 A benefit determination on review will be made by the Administrator or by a committee designated by them no later than the date of the quarterly meeting of the Trustees that immediately follows the Administrator's receipt of the request for review unless the request for review is filed within thirty (30) days preceding the date of such meeting.
 In such case, a benefit determination will be made no later than the date of the second meeting following the Administrator's receipt of the request for review.
-If special circumstances require a further extension of time for processing, a benefit determination will be rendered no later than the third meeting following the Administrator's receipt of the extension, describing the special circumstances and the date as of which the benefit determination will be made, prior to the commencement of the extension.
+If special circumstances require a further extension of time for processing, a benefit determination will be rendered no later than the third meeting following the Administrator's receipt of the request for review and the

+Administrator will provide the claimant with a written notice of the extension, describing the special circumstances and the date as of which the benefit determination will be made, prior to the commencement of the extension.
 The Administrator will notify the claimant of the benefit determination as soon as possible but not later than five (5) days after the benefit determination is made.
 The decision of the review shall be written in a manner calculated to be understood by the claimant and shall include specific reasons for the decision, specific references to the pertinent Plan provisions on which the decision is based, the claimant's right to receive free of charge upon written request, reasonable access to and copies of, all Plan documents, records, and other information relevant to the claim, and a statement about the claimant's right to bring a civil action under Section 502(a) of ERISA.
 The decision of the Administrator shall be final, binding and conclusive.